halkyonio/tap/README.md

 ## Clean

+To uninstall the TAP repository and the packages, execute this command `./scripts/tap.sh remove`.

-To uninstall TAP, check to the [Tanzu documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/uninstall.html) or create a new kind kubernetes cluster.
+> **Tip**: If you want to clean everything (e.g demo namespaces), then create a new kind kubernetes cluster ;-)

 That's all !